The 5th First Feature Film Initiative is open for application. Deadline is 5:00pm, 15 August 2018 (Wednesday).

 - The winning teams are required to complete the whole film production and sales process, involving planning, shooting and distribution, and acquire in the process practical knowledge in planning and making a feature film.

-- Each participating team is required to submit a screenplay and production proposal which shall include a brief on the selling points of the film, a full script, a detailed production plan, names of cast and crew members, production budget and marketing forecast.
+- Each participating team is required to submit a screenplay and production proposal which shall contain: a brief on the selling points of the film, a full script, a detailed production plan (including schedule), names of cast and crew members (attaching letters/ statements of intent from cast and main film crew members), production budget and marketing forecast.

 Eligibility for Participation and Recommending Bodies